Dutchento/organization-mug-guidelines/README.md

 You (want to) organize MUGs?
 Cool!
 Thank you so much for putting in the time and effort to organize these local Magento meetups and bringing the community together on regular basis. **You are awesome!**

-To align ourselves, have a consistent image and make sure your MUG get's the attention it deserves, we do have some tips & guidelines for you.
+To align ourselves, have a consistent image and make sure your MUG gets the attention it deserves, we do have some tips & guidelines for you.
 If you have any questions/remarks about these, please let us know or submit a change!

 ## How to start:
 - Request a Meetup.com group from Dutchento for your region (if non exists) or request access to an existing one.